 (J) In conducting an investigation, the Ethics Board may administer oaths or

 affirmations, subpoena witnesses, compel their attendance, and require the production of any books or records it deems relevant and material.
-The Police Department and all city agencies, bodies, officials, and employees are required to respond fully and truthfully to all inquiries and cooperate with all requests of the Ethics Board or its agents relating to an investigation.
+The police department and all city agencies, bodies, officials, and employees are required to respond fully and truthfully to all inquiries and cooperate with all requests of the Ethics Board or its agents relating to an investigation.
 It is a violation of this code for any official or employee to deny access to information requested by the Ethics Board in the course of an investigation or a public hearing, except to the extent that such denial is required by federal, state, or local law.

 (K) Nothing in this section may be construed to permit the Ethics Board to conduct